kleuveld/thesis/misc/Propositions.md

 5. All development policy will be ineffective without swift action against climate change.

 6. The sunk-cost fallacy can have positive consequences, as the completion of this thesis shows.

+Propositions belonging to the thesis, entitled

+Risks and opportunities to development in Africa: A local perspective

+Koen Leuveld
+Wageningen, 30 November 2022 (Date defence ceremony)